0x80/mono-ts/readme.md

 ## Features

 - Turborepo for orchestrating the build process with internal packages
-- A traditional built packages approach, showing how to bundle for multiple entry points
+- A traditional built packages approach, showing how to bundle multiple entry points
 - The ["internal packages"](#the-internal-packages-strategy) strategy for live shared code updates without the need for watch tasks.